Remote Consultations and when to use them

 Here, they have access to a customisable virtual meeting room entry based on Skype for Business.
 (Skype for Business is a business-grade version of Skype with more features and security).

-They can now offer multiple waiting rooms for different services and locations.
+They can now offer multiple waiting rooms for different services and locations by way of a virtual clinic.
 Each receives a frictionless user experience so both healthcare professionals and patients can join with ease.